crux888/mazes-for-programmers-python/README.md

 [Mazes for Programmers](http://www.mazesforprogrammers.com) is an awesome book and you should definitely buy a copy.

-However, if you’re new to Python (like me) then it becomes a bit of challenge when all the examples in the book are written in Ruby.
-You spend a lot of time translating the code from one language you don’t know to another language that you’re trying to learn! 🙇
+However, all the code examples in the book are written in Ruby and it's not always straightforward to make them work in Python.

-So, here’s my simple, bare-bones Python version of the mazes code for anyone else in a similar situation.
-I’ve tried to keep it as close to the book as possible so that it’s easy to go chapter by chapter without distractions.
+So, for anyone who's interested, here's my simple, bare-bones Python implementation of the code examples for each section of the book.

+I’ve tried to keep everything as close as possible to the book so that it’s easy to go chapter by chapter.
 However, I would recommend that you try writing your own code first (that's the fun challenge!) and then only reference these examples if you get stuck.

 A few notes:

-* I’ve only included code for Parts 1, 2, and 3 of the book (chapters 1-12).
-Part 4 will follow shortly… 🧑‍💻

-* You will need [Pillow](https://pillow.readthedocs.io/en/stable/) installed in order for the `to_png` function to work.
-Installation is quick and easy with [these instructions](https://pillow.readthedocs.io/en/stable/installation.html).
+* You will need to install [Pillow](https://pillow.readthedocs.io/en/stable/installation.html) in order to see PNG versions of the mazes.

 * If you're looking for an explanation of how the different maze algorithms work, then buy yourself a copy of [Mazes for Programmers](http://www.mazesforprogrammers.com).
+Highly recommended!

 * If you find this code useful or inspiring, then feel free to [buy me a coffee](https://www.buymeacoffee.com/crux). ☕️

+* If you’re a Minecraft fan, then check out my [Minecraft Mazes](https://github.com/crux888/minecraft-mazes-makecode) implementation.

 ***